victor-ship-it-2026-git/Novel_Reader_Pro2026/README.md

 - For production apps, consider using a backend server to handle API calls

 ## Troubleshooting

+### 🔧 Step 1: Use the Debug Tool First!

+Before troubleshooting, **always run the debug tool** to diagnose issues:

+1. Tap the wrench icon (🔧) in the top-right corner
+2. Tap "Test API Connection"
+3. Review the debug log to identify the specific issue:
+   - **No models listed**: API key issue or API not enabled
+   - **404 errors for all models**: Generative Language API not enabled in Google Cloud
+   - **403 errors**: API key restrictions or quota exceeded
+   - **401 errors**: Invalid API key

+The debug tool will show you **exactly** what's wrong and which models are available.

 ### ⚠️ Network Error: "Invalid Response from Server"